Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 For smaller dogs managed without surgery, physiotherapy-supported conservative management is well evidenced.
 Strict exercise management, strengthening, and proprioceptive retraining are essential for a successful non-surgical outcome.

-TPLO Recovery Case Studies
+TPLO Recovery Case Study

 Real dogs, real recoveries.
 Names used with permission.